 What’s the most rewarding part about your job?

 The talented people I meet in the design fields I write about.
 Editing Marin At Homemagazine, which launches January 2016 has reminded me of that.

 A definite move toward customized experiences and bespoke objects rather than brands.

 Magazine captions that don’t tell me enough about a design I love!

 I like objects that have a real connection to my life.
 It could simply be a gorgeous rock from a river I’ve waded in.

 Three things in your home you can’t live without:

-My photo album; my library (does that count as one thing?); my Alessi teapot by Naoto Fukasawa.
+Photo albums; the library (does that count as one thing?); and my Alessi teapot by Naoto Fukasawa.

 Where is your ideal home away from home?

 I travel a lot so that is hard to say but my favorite ‘home away from home’ is a reverie.
 I like to dream.